COVID-19: Together we can keep one another safe

 Our commitment to keeping you safe

-- Wear full mask protective equipment where social distancing is not practical, for example when two engineers need to work together.
+- wear a face covering and protective equipment where social distancing is not practical, for example when two engineers need to work together.

-Our aim is to keep everyone safe, so our colleagues will politely remind you to join us in practicing social distancing and any other measures needed such as sitting in a separate room with the door closed, whilst they are inside the property.
+Our colleagues may politely ask you sit in a separate room with the door closed, whilst they are inside the property.